 With over 400 pieces of legislation pertaining to the safe management of HMOs, there is a lot to navigate.
 Don’t panic.
 Just get organised.

-COHOs HMO management system offers a compliance feature that works with you.
+COHO offers compliance features that works with you.
 It provides you with the clarification you need to stay on top of your compliance renewals, simply and effectively.
 All your property compliance needs, all in one place.